department-of-veterans-affairs/vets-website/content/pages/families-caregivers/social-work-services.md

 ### How do I get help right away if the Veteran or Servicemember is in crisis?

-**If the Veteran or Servicemember is homeless or at risk of becomming homeless**, call the National Call Center for Homeless Veterans at 1-877-4AID-VET (1-877-424-3838) for help 24 hours a day, 7 days a week.
+**If the Veteran or Servicemember is homeless or at risk of becomming homeless**, call the National Call Center for Homeless Veterans at 1-877-4AID-VET (<a href="tel:+1phonenumber">1-877-424-3838</a>) for help 24 hours a day, 7 days a week.
 A trained VA counselor will give you information about available homeless programs and services.
 You can choose to talk anonymously, or leave your contact information so a counselor can follow up.
 There's no charge for this service, and it's completely private.

 **If the Veteran or Servicemember is experiencing a personal crisis, get help by choosing any one of these options:**
-- Call the Veterans Crisis Line at 1-800-273-8255, then press 1 to talk to someone now.
+- Call the Veterans Crisis Line at <a href="tel:+1phonenumber">1-800-273-8255</a>, then press 1 to talk to someone now.
 - [Get private support online with the confidential Veterans Chat](https://www.veteranscrisisline.net/ChatTermsOfService.aspx?account=Veterans%20Chat/).
-- Text 838255 to get help right away.
+- Text <a href="tel:+1phonenumber">838255</a> to get help right away.
-- Call 911.
+- Call <a href="tel:+1phonenumber">911</a>.
 - Go to the nearest emergency room.

 ### What if I don't know what my family needs, but just think we need help?